Genworth Financial, Inc.

 Cautionary Note Regarding Forward-Looking Statements

 This press release contains certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward- looking statements may be identified by words such as "expects," "intends," "anticipates," "plans," "believes," "seeks," "estimates," "will," or words of similar meaning and include, but are not limited to, statements regarding the outlook for the company's future business and financial performance.
 Forward- looking statements are based on management's current expectations and assumptions, which are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
-Actual outcomes and results may differ materially due to global political, economic, business, competitive, market, regulatory and other factors, including the following:
+Actual outcomes and results may differ materially due to global political, economic, business, competitive, market, regulatory and other factors and risks, including the following:

 The company undertakes no obligation to publicly update any forward- looking statement, whether as a result of new information, future developments or otherwise.